MicrosoftDocs/edge-developer/CONTRIBUTING.md

 1. Click the green **Create pull request** button.
 Give your Pull Request a title and description, then click the **Create pull request** button again.

-1. After pushing your contribution to the remote repo, you are sent an email from **Open Publishing Build Service** informing whether your contribution built successfully.
-The email contains links to any error warnings such as broken links.
-Click the links to see your content staged on the `review.docs.microsoft.com` site.
+1. After pushing your contribution to the remote repo, you receive an email from **Open Publishing Build Service** indicating whether your commit built successfully.
+The email contains links to any errors or warnings, such as broken links.
+Click the **View** links to see your content staged on the `review.docs.microsoft.com` site.

-1. After your PR is submitted, a member of the Microsoft Edge Developer Docs team reviews it.
+1. After your PR is submitted, the Microsoft Edge Developer Docs team reviews the PR, approves the PR, merges the PR into the `master` branch, and then merges the PR's commits into the `live` branch.

 <!-- ====================================================================== -->
 ## Working with Branches

-When making contributions, please submit your Pull Request (PR), requesting to merge from your working branch (such as a branch in your forked copy of the repo) into the `master` branch of the `edge-developer` repo.
+When making contributions, submit your Pull Request (PR), requesting to merge from your working branch (such as a branch in your forked copy of the repo) into the `master` branch of the `edge-developer` repo.

 The [Microsoft Edge Docs GitHub repository](https://github.com/MicrosoftDocs/edge-developer) uses the following two main parent branches: